How Can I Influence Government Decisions?

 Is Anyone Listening?

 Your elected officials work for you.
 If you think a proposed ordinance or policy misses the mark or have a suggestion as to how to address a problem, share your ideas.
-Find out how an idea moves through the process to become a law.

 Who Do I Tell?